 |Module Leader||Professor Alison Brown|

 This module introduces students to the theory and practice of site planning and urban design for the development process.
 The module explores key concepts, ideas and standards that shape approaches to site planning and design.
-It considers the position of design in the UK planning system and looks at mechanisms available to planners to influence design such as development plans policies, supplementary guidance and development briefs.
+It considers the status of design in the UK planning system and looks at mechanisms available to planners to influence design through development plans, supplementary guidance, development briefs or design codes.

-This is a core module for MSc Spatial Planning and Development, and an option for MSc International Planning and Development (IPD).
+This is a core module for MSc SPD, and an option for MSc IPD.
 For MScIPD, if the module is taken with CPT867 Designing Cities it constitutes the ‘Urban Design – International’ route; it can also be taken as an option on the ‘General’ MScIPD route.

-Whilst studying this module, students will practice and develop skills 2D and 3D understanding of the built environment features, and reflective skills.
+Students will practice and develop a 2D and 3D understanding of the built environment, and reflective design approaches, developing skills in:

 Analysis SWOT Strategy - City Centre - Site analysis, SWOT appraisal and preferred strategy (50%)

 Development Layout/assessment - Housing mixed use site layout (50%)

 Content will cover:Urban space & block structure; typologies; townscape; legibility; use patterns; density, scale & massing; hierarchy; the UK design agenda.

 Weeks 1-10: Five 2-hour lectures.
 Three specialist 4-hour training sessions on: freehand sketching and model-building; computer-aid approaches to urban design.
 Site analysis, SWOT appraisal and preferred strategy (LO1, 2); First Assignment - Presentation (50% of module marks).

 Weeks 1-11: Four 2-hour lectures; revision sessions.
 Housing/mixed use site layout, OR design appraisal (LOs 3, 4, and 5); Second Assignment (50% of module marks)